Information about applying for school places

 Applications for secondary school places are made at the start of Year 6, which is the children’s final year at Pakeman.
 Applications are made to the admissions team of the borough you reside in, regardless of which borough the school you wish to apply for is in.
 For Islington residents, click here to apply.

-All applications are made online and Pakeman holds a secondary school transfer meeting for parents/carers at which the process is explained.
+All applications are made online and Pakeman holds a secondary school transfer meeting every year for parents/carers at which the process is explained.

 Applications to faith schools should be made directly to the schools themselves.